sixels/heroicons/README.md

 Icons use an upper camel case naming convention and are always suffixed with the word `Icon`.

 [Browse the full list of icon names on UNPKG &rarr;](https://unpkg.com/browse/@heroicons/vue/24/outline/)

+## Icons added in this fork

+- Book stack
+- Sleeping emoji

 ## License